Hydrogeology: Calculation of groundwater flow

 analytical methods, numerical methods, or something possibly in between.
 Typically, analytic methods solve the groundwater flow equation under a simplified set of conditions exactly, while numerical methods solve it under more general conditions to an approximation.

 Analytic methods

 Analytic methods typically use the structure of mathematics to arrive at a simple, elegant solution, but the required derivation for all but the simplest domain geometries can be quite complex (involving non-standard coordinates, conformal mapping, etc.).
 Analytic solutions typically are also simply an equation that can give a quick answer based on a few basic parameters.
-The Theis equation is a very simple (yet still very useful) analytic solution to the groundwater flow equation, typically used to analyze the results of an aquifer test or slug test.
+The Theis equation is a simple (yet still very useful) analytic solution to groundwater flow and level around pumping or injecting wells, typically used to analyze the results of an aquifer test or slug test.

 Numerical methods

 The topic of numerical methods is quite large, obviously being of use to most fields of engineering and science in general.
 Numerical methods have been around much longer than computers have (In the 1920s Richardson developed some of the finite difference schemes still in use today, but they were calculated by hand, using paper and pencil, by human "calculators"), but they have become very important through the availability of fast and cheap personal computers.
 A quick survey of the main numerical methods used in hydrogeology, and some of the most basic principles are shown below and further discussed in the Groundwater model article.

 There are two broad categories of numerical methods: gridded or discretized methods and non-gridded or mesh-free methods.
 In the common finite difference method and finite element method (FEM) the domain is completely gridded ("cut" into a grid or mesh of small elements).
 The analytic element method (AEM) and the boundary integral equation method (BIEM — sometimes also called BEM, or Boundary Element Method) are only discretized at boundaries or along flow elements (line sinks, area sources, etc.), the majority of the domain is mesh-free.